-Romániço is a planned language combining a simple grammar with a lexicon based on etymologically delocalized Romance.
+Romániço is a planned language combining a simple grammar with a lexicon based on re-Latinized Romance.

 It was created in 1991 with the goal of harnessing the familiar vocabulary of Common Romance (and, where possible, Anglo-Romance), the familiar morphology of the international scientific vocabulary, a conservative but regular orthography, a familiar but regular set of affixes for on-the-fly word derivation, and a consistent methodology of “evolution” from Latin to give the language a cohesiveness and predictability of character.

 The ambitions of Romániço are modest: it does not seek to prevent international conflict or supplant existing or future lingua francas.
-It does, however, grant access to the lexicon of Romance to the uninitiate in a way that’s at once simple and lexically archetypical.
+Nor is it meant as an improvement or rebuke of such languages; the merits of this artificial language or that one are, after all, only a matter of preference.
+Romániço does, however, grant access to the lexicon of Romance in a way that’s at once simple and lexically archetypical.

 On this site, aspiring Románicists will find everything they need to start using Romániço today.